everythingeverywhere/lab-sb-app/workshop/content/exercises/04-exe.md

-The Spring Initializr creates a simple application class for you.
+The [Spring Initializr](start.spring.io) creates a simple application class for you.
 However, in this case, it is too simple.
 You need to modify the application class to match the following listing (from `src/main/java/com/example/springboot/Application.java`):

-First we will import the Arrays class in java, this class provides static methods to dynamically create and access Java arrays.
+Import the Arrays class, this class provides static methods to dynamically create and access Java arrays.
 ```editor:insert-lines-before-line
 file: ~/spring-boot/src/main/java/com/example/springboot/Application.java
 line: 3